AnthonyJRay/udemy-alg-ds/notes/notes.md

 A good idea for in the case of having a very long or large amount of data, and you don't need random access to it but just to add and/or remove items, is to use a _Linked List_

+When popping something off the list, remember to add a check if the length is === 0, then set the head and tail to null.
+Otherwise the length will decrement and the current, or head will remain.

+See _app.js_ for methods code.

 ## Section: 10 - Doubly Linked Lists

 ## Section: 11 - Stacks and Queues